illuminatedspace/conservatory/TWITCH_EXTENSION.md

 https://dev.twitch.tv/docs/extensions/rig/

-Set up the Project by selecting it from the drop down, I had to install Node on the windows side of my machine because I'm developing
+Set up the Project by selecting it from the drop down, I had to install Node on the windows side of my machine because I'm developing using WSL I can still change the code in the WSL env and continue to develop normally.

+The directions fail to mention that you have to run backend and front end and then look at the desired view in the `Extension Views` tab.

+To edit the code go into the html and add the script tags